Travel Guide Africa

 Africa is a vast continent of diverse cultures and landscapes.
 Surpassed in size and population only by Asia, Africa boasts about 14% of the world's population and over 20% of the total global land area.
 Most of this land is dominated by desert and savannah plains, though there are also stretches of rainforest.

-Africa's geography is as diverse as it's culture.
-Africa is surrounded by the Mediterranean Sea to the north, the Northern and Southern Atlantic Ocean to the west and the Indian Ocean, the Red Sea and the Suez Chanel to the east.
-Although the latter, the Suez Chanel, only divides Africa from the Middle East geographically, not politically as the Sinai Peninsula is also part of Africa, that is Egypt.
-The waters that border Africa are dotted with many islands though, which officially are part of Africa as well, like the Seychelles, Mauritius and Sao Tome and Principe, although many of these islands have a distinct culture from the mainland.
+Africa's geography is as diverse as its culture.
+Africa is surrounded by the Mediterranean Sea to the north, the Northern and Southern Atlantic Ocean to the west and the Indian Ocean, the Red Sea and the Suez Canal to the east.
+Although the latter, the Suez Canal, only divides Africa from the Middle East geographically, not politically, as the Sinai Peninsula is also part of Egypt.
+The waters that border Africa are dotted with many islands which officially are part of Africa as well, like the Seychelles, Mauritius and Sao Tome and Principe, although many of these islands have a distinct culture from the mainland.

 The northern part of Africa contains the largest non-arctic desert in the world, the Sahara, one of the most famous deserts.
-Northwest of the Sahara lies one of the highest mountain ranges of Africa, the Atlas Mountains, which runs from southern Morocco through Algeria to Tunisia.
+Northwest of the Sahara lies one of the highest mountain ranges of Africa, the Atlas Mountains, which run from southern Morocco through Algeria to Tunisia.
 South of the Sahara is transition zone with savanna scrubby grasslands and semi-desert landscapes.
 Further to the south and southeast you will find the tropical rainforests.
-Parts of Central Africa include volcanic moutain ranges, including the Ruwenzori Mountains and Mount Cameroon, one of the highest mountains in Africa after the Kilimanjaro.
-Again, south of the tropical zone you will find semi-desert landscapes and savannah before reaching the deserts of the Kalahari and Namib.
-Finally, South Africa's southern parts are like it's Mediterranean counterparts in the north with pleasant climates, enough rain and absence of real deserts.
+Parts of Central Africa include volcanic mountain ranges, including the Ruwenzori Mountains and Mount Cameroon, one of the highest mountains in Africa after Kilimanjaro.
+Again, south of the tropical zone you will find semi-desert landscapes and savannah before reaching the deserts of Kalahari and Namib.
+Finally, South Africa's southern parts are like its Mediterranean counterparts in the north, with pleasant climates, enough rain and absence of real deserts.